ZheMann/Artificial_Intelligence/README.md

-# GradientDescent_LinearRegression
-A small example application of how to use GD for Linear Regression
+# Repository consists of scripts concerning AI and Machine Learning